SearocIsMe/stock-screener/readme.md

   - Calculates the performance of each stock in the portfolio from start_date to end_date
   - Calculates the total portfolio performance
   - Returns detailed performance metrics
+  - Handles special characters in JSON (like fullwidth commas)
   - Request body:(take some stocks that met the 3 BIAS strategy, 5 stocks among the 21 stock screened on 13-03-2025)
     ```json
         {